 The merciful love of God is the central theme of the Bible and it is prevalent in the readings for Mass.
-The Psalm after the First Reading for Divine Mercy Sunday puts words around the Lord's merciful love and what it means to trust Him.
+The Psalm prayed for Divine Mercy Sunday puts words around the Lord's merciful love and what it means to trust Him.
 "I was hard pressed and was falling, but the LORD helped me.
 My strength and my courage is the LORD, and He has been my Savior" (Psalm 118:13-15).
-We can ask Jesus to help us grow in our trust of Him, above all when we are "hard pressed" and "falling".
+We can ask Jesus to help us trust Him, especially when we are "hard pressed" and "falling".